Anemia: Causes, Symptoms & Support Strategies

 Liver is a great source of protein, iron, all of the B vitamins (including B12 and folate), balanced quantities of vitamin A, many trace elements and minerals including copper, zinc, chromium, phosphorous and selenium, essential fatty acids EPA, DHA and AA, as well as the powerful antioxidant CoQ10.

 All of these compounds help to support the production of healthy red blood cells and fight disease, decrease inflammation and improve health.
-You can also supplement with a grass-fed Beef Liver supplement to get these nutrients.
+You can also supplement with a Grass-Fed Beef Organ Complex supplement to get these nutrients.